kaosjammo/Discord-GPT-3-Bot/README.md

-# Discord GPT-3 Bot
+# Discord GPT-5 Bot

-create .env file in same folder location with the following lines
+Create a `.env` file in the same folder with the following entries

 DISCORD_TOKEN="Your Discord Token here"

-OPENAI_KEY="Your Open AI Key here"
+OPENAI_KEY="Your OpenAI API key here"